How to fix your candidate experience strategy

 This is why, on Jan.
-23, 2020, Workable co-hosted a webinar with HackerRank, titled What’s Wrong with your Candidate Experience (and How to Fix it), to shed some light on common pain points in candidate experience troubles.
+23, 2020, at Workable we co-hosted a webinar with our partner HackerRank, titled What’s Wrong with your Candidate Experience (and How to Fix it), to shed some light on common pain points in candidate experience troubles.

 Speakers in attendance were:

 - Amy Miller, Senior Technical Recruiter at Amazon

 - Sean Echevarria, Senior Product Manager at Walmart

 - Blane Shields, Director of Customer Success at HackerRank

 We’ve pulled together their most powerful points and practices they use to improve their candidate experience strategy.
 They are as follows: